brisbanemakerspace/bms-wiki/bylaws/guests.md

 If you're a member wanting to bring a guest along, you must follow these rules:
 * No more than 3 people are allowed to accompany you as a guest (more may be permitted at the discretion of the committee).
+* You are responsible for supervising your guest(s) and ensuring they comply with all policies etc. If your guest breaches a policy, it will be treated as if you were the one who did so.
+	* For example, if your guest breaches our Code of Conduct, you may receive an infraction and any relevant punishment as if you had done so yourself.
 * Guests are not allowed to use yellow or red tools.
 They can watch/learn, but they cannot use these tools directly themselves.
 * You and your guest(s) must be working on the same project - ie one project per membership.
 * Guests may be asked to leave by any member of the committee for any reasonable reason.
 Examples include (but are not limited to):